Does homeowners insurance cover mold?

 Mold caused by covered perils

-If your home is damaged by a covered peril and results in mold, your homeowners policy may provide coverage.
-For example, if a storm breaks a window in your home, causing rainwater to soak your floors and walls leading to a mold outbreak, your policy may pay to remedy the damage because the storm was a named peril.
+Your home insurance might cover mold damage resulting from a covered peril.
+For example, if a tree branch breaks a window in your home during a rainstorm, causing water to soak your floors and walls, you might be covered.
+Even if you dry the area to the best of your ability, it can take mold up to 18 days to become visible to the naked eye.
+Your policy may pay to remedy the damage because the storm was a named peril.
 Similarly, if a burst pipe causes extensive water damage and results in mold, your homeowners policy may provide coverage to remove the mold as part of the mitigation effort to restore your property.
 Any coverage would be subject to your deductible and any mold coverage limit applied by your property insurer.

 Mold caused by flooding

-Flooding is one of the main causes of mold damage because it can be a lengthy amount of time after a flood before mitigation efforts begin.
-According to the EPA, mold growth can begin within 24-48 hours after flood damage.
+Flooding is one of the main causes of mold damage because it can take a long time for mitigation efforts to begin after a flood.
+According to the Environmental Protection Agency (EPA), mold growth can begin within 24 to 48 hours after flood damage.
 Unfortunately, flood damage is not a named peril covered by a standard homeowners policy.
-The Federal Emergency Management Agency makes flood insurance available through its National Flood Insurance Program, but the coverage may exclude mold damage.

 Mold caused by sewer backup

 Water damage caused by a sewer backup is not a covered peril on a standard homeowners policy.
-However, most property insurers will offer an optional sewer backup as an endorsement.
-If you have purchased the sewer backup add-on, your policy may extend coverage to mold resulting from the sewer backup through the mitigation process, but generally, mold caused by a sewer backup is not covered.
-In this case, you may want to inquire about a separate mold rider or mold policy.
+However, most property insurers will offer an optional sewer backup endorsement, which is typically called water backup and sump pump overflow coverage.
+If you have purchased this add-on, your policy may extend coverage to mold resulting from the sewer backup through the mitigation process.
+Still, generally, mold caused by a sewer backup is not covered.

 Mold caused by negligence